4GeeksAcademy/gperdrizet-image-classification/README.md

 - Go to the 'Data' tab
 - Scroll down and click 'Join competition'

+## 2. Running with GitHub codespace

+Start by forking this repository as you normally would.

-## 2. Generate a Kaggle API key
+### 2.1.
+Generate a Kaggle API key

-Now, you need to generate and save an API access token so that you can download the dataset from within a codespace:

 - From the kaggle homepage, click on your profile picture in the upper right
 - Select 'Settings'